lanceman2/demo_launcher/README.md

 # demo_launcher
 A simple GTK+ based program runner

+Hit a button to run a program.

 ## Ports
-Debian 9 and ubuntu 16.04
+Debian 9 and ubuntu 20.04

 ## Prerequisites